 Luxury: 150+ with some very luxurious and fancy hotels costing €300+.

 Transport: Bicycles are available to rent from €1.70 for a one day subscription and €8 for 7 days.
 The Batobus ferry costs €16 for a 1 day pass and €19 for a 2 consecutive day pass.
 Metro and RER tickets cost €1.70 individually whilst a book of 10 tickets cost €13.70.
+Renting a car in France is fairly simple and a great option if you want to take plenty of day trips from Paris.

 Average cost of food: